irahu/Task-Forge/README.md

 It will for Daily task.
+Using html ,css, javascript.